 1.6 Notation

-To differentiate the dimensionality of quantities, we employ lowercase for scalars, boldface lowercase for (column) vectors, and boldface uppercase for matrices, e.g., \(x\), \(\bm{x}\), and \(\bm{X}\), respectively.
+To differentiate the dimensionality of quantities we employ lowercase for scalars, boldface lowercase for (column) vectors, and boldface uppercase for matrices, for example, \(x\), \(\bm{x}\), and \(\bm{X}\), respectively.
 The \(i\)th entry of vector \(\bm{x}\) is denoted by \(x_i\) and the \((i,j)\)th element of matrix \(\bm{X}\) by \(X_{i,j}\).
-The elementwise product (also termed Hadamard product) and elementwise division are denoted by \(\odot\) and \(\oslash\), respectively, e.g., \(\bm{x}\odot\bm{y}\) and \(\bm{x}\oslash\bm{y}\) (\(\bm{x}/\bm{y}\) abusing notation); similarly, the Kronecker product is denoted by \(\otimes\).
+The elementwise product (also termed the Hadamard product) and elementwise division are denoted by \(\odot\) and \(\oslash\), respectively, e.g., \(\bm{x}\odot\bm{y}\) and \(\bm{x}\oslash\bm{y}\) (\(\bm{x}/\bm{y}\) abusing notation); similarly, the Kronecker product is denoted by \(\otimes\).
 The transpose of a vector \(\bm{x}\) or a matrix \(\bm{X}\) are denoted by \(\bm{x}^\T\) and \(\bm{X}^\T\), respectively.
 The inverse, trace, and determinant of matrix \(\bm{X}\) are denoted by \(\bm{X}^{-1}\), \(\textm{Tr}(\bm{X})\), and \(|\bm{X}|\) (or \(\textm{det}(\bm{X})\)), respectively.
-The norm of a vector is written as \(\|\bm{x}\|\), which can be further specified as the \(\ell_2\)-norm \(\|\bm{x}\|_2\) (also termed Euclidean norm), \(\ell_1\)-norm \(\|\bm{x}\|_1\), and \(\ell_\infty\)-norm \(\|\bm{x}\|_\infty\).
-The operator \((\bm{x})^+\) denotes the projection onto the nonnegative orthant, i.e., \((\bm{x})^+\triangleq\textm{max}(\bm{0},\bm{x})\).
+The norm of a vector is written as \(\|\bm{x}\|\), which can be further specified as the \(\ell_2\)-norm \(\|\bm{x}\|_2\) (also termed the Euclidean norm), the \(\ell_1\)-norm \(\|\bm{x}\|_1\), and the \(\ell_\infty\)-norm \(\|\bm{x}\|_\infty\).
+The operator \((\bm{x})^+\) denotes the projection onto the nonnegative orthant, that is, \((\bm{x})^+\triangleq\textm{max}(\bm{0},\bm{x})\).
 We denote by \(\bm{I}\) the identity matrix of appropriate dimensions.

 For random variables, \(\textm{Pr}[\cdot]\) denotes probability, and the operators \(\E[\cdot]\), \(\textm{Std}[\cdot]\), \(\textm{Var}[\cdot]\), and \(\textm{Cov}[\cdot]\) denote expected value, standard deviation, variance, and covariance matrix, respectively.

 The set of real numbers is denoted by \(\R\) (nonnegative real numbers by \(\R_{+}\) and positive real numbers by \(\R_{++}\)).
-The set of \(m\times n\) matrices is denoted by \(\R^{m\times n}\); the set of symmetric \(n\times n\) matrices by \(\mathbb{S}^{n}\), and the set of positive semidefinite \(n\times n\) matrices by \(\mathbb{S}^{n}_+\).
+The set of \(m\times n\) matrices is denoted by \(\R^{m\times n}\), the set of symmetric \(n\times n\) matrices by \(\mathbb{S}^{n}\), and the set of positive semidefinite \(n\times n\) matrices by \(\mathbb{S}^{n}_+\).
 By \(\bm{a}\geq\bm{b}\) we denote elementwise inequality (i.e., \(a_i \geq b_i\)).
 The matrix inequalities \(\bm{A}\succeq\bm{B}\) and \(\bm{A}\succ\bm{B}\) denote that \(\bm{A}-\bm{B}\) is positive semidefinite and positive definite, respectively.
 The indicator function is denoted by \(1\{\cdot\}\) or \(I(\cdot)\).

 Abbreviation | Meaning |